mcspadden/MoonFinder/README.md

 # MoonFinder
 Reserves a first-class seat to the moon

+The name MoonFinder comes from the popular ideology that BTC and/or cryptos as a whole will take us, the crypto community, to the moon.
+While some cryptos may be literally building a rocket to take us there, most are using the term moon as the cash out point.
+MoonFinder pulls user chosen data from CoinCap.io (limited to them as of now) and selects the best (numerical) coin to purchase.
+This is solely based off the coins gains in the last 365 days and does **not** indicate a profit will be made.
+See the MIT license below for the state of which MoonFinder is provided.

+_Seat Selector_ = a cryptocurrency

 # License

 I'm inspired by the world; so anything **I did** here, I want the world to be freely inspired by as well.
 For anything I did not create here, refer to their respective license for use.